Understanding Mesolithic Settlement and Environments

 But it is also an area of high development pressure, so protecting this resource requires better understanding of where buried land-surfaces and remains of these periods are likely to survive.

 The project, which is being undertaken by Wessex Archaeology, initially brought together data relating to archaeology, sediments, palaeoenvironment and geochronology in a GIS, allowing spatial relationships between archaeological remains and sedimentary units to be assessed.

 A predictive model of where archaeologically rich deposits may be found within the study area is now being tested and refined through borehole and geophysical survey, accompanied by a programme of radiocarbon dating.
-It is due to be completed in summer 2015.

 The Mesolithic of the Somerset Levels